Our popular competition is back for year number 3!

 Students in grades 6-12 are eligible as well as students in a post-secondary CTE program.

-Rubin is the leader in online training for employability and work readiness skills.
+Rubin is the leader in online training for employability skills.
 The company provides three high-quality resources:

 Founded in 2017 by Danny Rubin, a former television news reporter and consultant to NBC’s “Meet the Press,” Rubin teaches students nationwide critical lessons for email/phone etiquette, networking, team communication, leadership communication and more.
-Our motto: “Write well, open doors!”
+At Rubin, your passion is our purpose.

 Can’t open the drop-downs above?
 Click here for full contest information.